 Groundwater Monitoring Activities

-No site-related VOCs have been detected in the samples from the two offsite monitoring wells screened in the upper-most unconfined zone of the Lower Patapsco aquifer.
-Chlorinated VOCs and 1,4-dioxane associated with the Kop-Flex site are limited to the sand deposits present in deeper (confined) portions of this aquifer.
+No site-related VOCs have been detected in the samples from the offsite monitoring wells screened in the shallow aquifer or the Patuxent aquifer, which is separated from the deep aquifer zone where site-related VOCs are believed to be present by a thick, predominately clayey unit (Arundel Clay).
+Chlorinated VOCs and 1,4-dioxane associated with the Kop-Flex site are limited to the sand deposits present in the deep confined aquifer.
+This data suggests that any VOC-contamination in offsite wells in the shallow aquifer stems from other source(s) and not from releases at the former Kop-Flex facility property.

-An iso-concentration map showing the 1,1-DCE distribution within the impacted interval of the Lower Patapsco aquifer in both onsite and offsite areas is shown in Figure 1.
-In the area south of Maryland Route 100, levels of 1,1-DCE above the groundwater quality standard have been detected in samples from the paired wells - MW-25D-130 and MW-25D-192 - in the Harmans Woods residential area, with lower concentrations in the samples from the deeper well (MW-25D-192).
-Additionally, the concentration of 1,4-dioxane in both well samples exceeded the MDE risk-based action level.
-The sampling data for the deep monitoring wells located further to the south and east contained either non-detectable or very low concentrations of the site-related VOCs.
+In the area south of Maryland State Route 100, levels of 1,1-DCE above the groundwater quality standard have been detected in samples from the paired deep aquifer monitoring wells MW-25D-130 and MW-25D-192 in the Harmans Woods residential area, and well MW-30D-273 at the intersection of Twin Oaks Road and Old Camp Meade Road.
+Additionally, the concentration of 1,4-dioxane in samples from these deep aquifer monitoring wells exceeded the MDE risk-based action level.
+The sampling data for the deep monitoring wells located further to the south and east contained either non-detectable or low concentrations of the site-related constituents.
 The concentrations of 1,4-dioxane detected in samples from MW-33D-295 are slightly above the MDE risk-based action level.
-Overall, the areal extent of VOC-affected groundwater in the Lower Patapsco aquifer downgradient of the former Kop-Flex facility is generally delineated by the offsite monitoring well locations.
-Other than the detections of 1,4-dioxane in the groundwater samples from well MW-33D-295, no site-related VOCs have been detected above the applicable groundwater quality criteria in any of the recent samples from the other downgradient monitoring points.
-A statistical evaluation of the sampling data for these wells suggests stable or decreasing trends in the concentrations of site-related VOCs, indicating some degree of stability concerning the extent of the VOC plume in the area.
+Other than the detections of 1,4-dioxane in the groundwater samples from well MW-33D-295, no site-related VOCs have been detected above the applicable groundwater quality criteria in any of the recent samples from the other downgradient monitoring points in the deep aquifer zone.
+A statistical evaluation of the sampling data for the wells indicates stable trends in the concentrations of site-related constituents, indicating some degree of stability concerning the extent of the VOC plume in the area.
+Overall, the extent of affected groundwater in the deep aquifer zone downgradient of the former Kop-Flex facility is delineated by the offsite monitoring well network.

-Based on evaluation of the sampling data, the deep sand zone in the Lower Patapsco aquifer represents the primary interval for the migration of VOCs from the former Kop-Flex facility.
-The regional southeastward dip of this and other hydro-stratigraphic units within the aquifer results in a corresponding increase in the depth of the VOC plume in the downgradient (southeast) direction.
-Another characteristic is the vertical extent of VOC-impacted groundwater, with the highest concentrations occurring in the upper portion of the sand unit near the MW-25 location and the lower portion of this unit further southeast at the MW-33 location.
-The apparent ‘diving’ of the VOC plume core is believed to reflect the variations in the permeability of the aquifer materials and the downward seepage of ‘clean’ water from overlying portions of the aquifer sequence to the deep sand zone.
+Based on evaluation of the sampling data, the deep aquifer represents the primary interval for the migration of VOCs from the former Kop-Flex facility.
+The regional southeastward dip of the sandy and clayey layers within the Lower Patapsco aquifer system results in a corresponding increase in the depth of the VOC plume in the downgradient (southeast) direction.